guaj/SemesterPlanner-Server/README.md

 Backend repository for the Semester Planner App

 # Commands
-To run the application, open the project in the root folder and enter the following command :
+From the root folder you can run the following commands :
 ### `npm start`

 Runs the app in the development mode.\